 This POWOBEST Solar Phone Charger includes three solar panels.
 It will fully charge in seven hours, after which it can recharge your phone between four and six times, depending on the brand.
 It works via a USB port or wireless charging if your phone is compatible.
 And it’s water-resistant.

-Want to more awesome gift ideas for the outdoor adventurer in your life?
+Want more awesome gift ideas for the outdoor adventurer in your life?
 Check out these posts:

 - Awesome and Affordable Gifts for Backpackers